dentisphere/upgrade-angularjs/readme.md

 ### remarks

-templateUrl is relative to index.html, not to the .js file where directive is declared.
+`templateUrl` is relative to index.html, not to the .js file where directive is declared.
 Hence, url should be similar to

 ```
     templateUrl: "./navigation/navigation.html",
 ```

+Be consisent in directory names.
+Sam Julien uses camelcase for features, for instance `customerDetails`

 # initial readme